Robust registration of medical images in the presence of spatially-varying noise: Results

-For all four similarity measures, adding one Gaussian function degrades the convergence rate (red curves in Figure \ref{fig:4-11}).
-This confirms that intensity-based registration is not robust to the bias field noise.
-Particularly, SSD never converged with one Gaussian kernel.
-RC is the most robust similarity measure for regular hierarchical registration with 80\% convergence rate in the presence of one Gaussian kernel and 100\% for two to four Gaussian kernels.
-Our proposed algorithms based on EMD improves the convergence rate for almost all of the cases.
+Figure \ref{fig:4-11} shows the convergence rate for each of the four similarity measures (SSD, CC, RC and MI).
+The number of Gaussian kernels are varied between $K=0$ (no bias field) to $K=4$ (Four Gaussian kernels in each of the floating and reference images).
+For SSD, CC an MI similarity measures, adding one Gaussian function remarkably degrades the convergence rate for the intensity based algorithm (red curves in Figure \ref{fig:4-11}).
+In particular, SSD never converged with one Gaussian kernel.
+This confirms previous observations that the intensity-based registration is not robust to the bias field noise.
+RC is the most robust similarity measure for the intensity-based registration with 80\% convergence rate in the presence of one Gaussian kernel and 100\% for two to four Gaussian kernels.
+Moving to our proposed EMD-based algorithms, we observe that both LR-EMD and AFR-EMD improve the convergence rate for almost all of the cases.
 Using MI or CC as the similarity measure, both LR-EMD and AFR-EMD converge 100\% of the times while intensity-based registration converges in 20\% to 60\% of the times for MI and 25\% to 80\% of the times for CC.
 For SSD, both LR-EMD and AFR-EMD have higher convergence rate compared to benchmark registration for one to three Gaussian kernels.
 When four Gaussian kernels are present, LR-EMD has lower convergence rate compared to other two algorithms.
-This is mainly because of low SNR in image.
-Our results confirm the that RC similarity measure is more robust to the bias field noise compared to other similarity measures.
+This is primarily because of the low SNR in images.
+Overall, our results suggest that both EMD-based algorithms as well as the intensity-based registration with the RC similarity measure have higher convergence rate compared to other similarity measures.